agrc/gis.utah.gov/_posts/2014-01-17-new-utah-geocoding-toolbox-for-arcgis-desktop-2.md

 ---
 <p><a href="https://github.com/agrc/geocoding-toolbox/raw/master/AGRC%20Geocode%20Tools.tbx" class="button medium white"><span class="button-text">Download Geocoding Toolbox</span></a></p>
 <p>AGRC is proud to announce the release of a Utah-specific geocoding toolbox for ArcGIS Desktop.<a href="{% link images/geocoding-example.png %}"><img src="{% link images/geocoding-example.png %}" alt="" title="geocoding example" width="113" height="144" class="inline-text-left" /></a></p>
-<p>This custom geocoding toolbox allows ArcMap users to obtain geographic coordinates from <a href="{% post_url 2013-04-02-using-the-mapserv-utah-gov-api-to-geocode-address %}">AGRC's geocoding web service api</a> for any table of addresses in a ArcGIS accessible format.</p>
+<p>This custom geocoding toolbox allows ArcMap users to obtain geographic coordinates from <a href="{% link _posts/2013-04-02-using-the-mapserv-utah-gov-api-to-geocode-address.md %}">AGRC's geocoding web service api</a> for any table of addresses in a ArcGIS accessible format.</p>
 <p>While the geocoding api was built primarily for web applications it also provides value as a toolbox in ArcMap, as it uses current local data and solves for some common shortcomings with stock geocoding approaches by:</p>
 <p><a href="{% link images/geocodingtoolbox.png %}"><img src="{% link images/geocodingtoolbox.png %}" alt="" title="geocodingtoolbox" width="190" height="333" class="inline-text-right" /></a>
 <ul>